-The main challenge in defining the concept of an abstract capability is the fact that our architectural capabilities are expressed in terms of virtual addresses, and therefore have meaning only in conjunction with a specific interpretation thereof.
-Given a fixed and total virtualto-physical mapping, each capability would authorize access to a specific subset of physical memory.
-However, operating systems actually maintain partial mappings, relying on page faults to provide illusory additional physical memory (e.g., by paging to and from storage, zero filling on demand, or copying on writes).
+of physical memory.
+However, operating systems actually maintain partial mappings, relying on page faults to provide illusory additional physical memory (e.g., by paging to and from disk, zero filling on demand, or copying on writes).
 Moreover, these mappings are dynamic, as processes request and release memory.
 We therefore introduce a model in which an abstract capability contains a set of access rights to abstract memory and a conceptual abstract principal ID.
 Principal IDs are freshly created for the kernel and each process address space, unique over the entire execution.
-Abstract physical memory is an unbounded byte array, a source of neverbefore-used addresses for each successive allocation.
+Abstract physical memory is an unbounded byte array, a source of never-before-used addresses for each successive allocation.
 The OS is responsible for concretizing this abstract model by implementing it using architectural features.
 That is, the OS maintains invariants about its virtual-to-physical mappings and paging-related metadata, e.g., to prevent an architectural capability from mistakenly being used to access private abstract memory of another process either though virtual-to-physical aliasing or incorrect paging.